fbpx

 5. Color blocking

 One of the B2B website design trends that aids in both aesthetic and site organization is color blocking.
-Designers use color blocking to differentiate between page sections, which creates a visually striking and organized layout.
+Web designers use color blocking to differentiate between page sections, which creates a visually striking and organized layout.
 This technique is great for highlighting important information and creating a clear hierarchy of content.
-Color blocking can also help with accessibility (ADA compliance), which is becoming a priority for an increasing number of companies.
-This is because creating a high contrast between foreground and background colors makes it easier for users with visual impairments to read and navigate a website.

 Dooly